-Figure : (a) Placement of sensor unit on the breaker panel (b) Closer look at the sensor unit.
+Figure 3: The sensor unit consists of four magnetic pickup sensors surrounded by some permanent magnet.

 Sensor Unit

-The sensor unit (see Figure 3 (b)) consists of four magnetic pickup sensors (we use Olympus TP-8 telephone pick-up type) surrounded by permanent magnets.
-The sensors detect the household current draw from the magnetic field generated from the 60 Hz current flow.
+The sensor unit (see Figure 3) consists of four magnetic pickup sensors (we use RadioShack removable telephone pickups.
+Model no: 07C12) surrounded by permanent magnets.
+The sensors detect magnetic field generated from the 60 Hz current flow from the legs behind the panel (as well as some of the branch circuits).
 The surrounding magnets are placed to reduce the effect of magnetic nonlinearity of the sheet metal located in between the main lines and magnetic sensors.
-Briefly, the time difference between the actual current waveform and sensed magnetic waveform is a function of magnetic saturation and permeability of the material.
-Saturating the magnetic field reduces the nonlinearity of the function.
+Briefly, the time difference between the actual current waveform and sensed magnetic waveform is depended upon the magnetic saturation and permeability of the material.
+Saturating the magnetic field reduces the nonlinearity induced by the sheet metal.
 In other words, the nonlinearity of the phase difference between the actual and sensed waveform reduces, which plays a key role during the phase angle calculation.
-We will see the effect of this phenomenon later in the deployment result section
+We discuss the effect of this phenomenon later in the deployment and results section.

 Calibration Unit

-Our system consists of two calibration units installed in two different outlets of separate phases.
-Each unit briefly pulses a series of known loads for automatic calibration described before.
+Our system consists of two calibration units installed in two different outlets, each on a different leg.
+Each unit briefly draws a series of known loads (0-300 W) for automatic calibration described before.
 It also senses the line voltage for calculating true power.

-alibration unit consists four high wattage resistors (we use Ohmite chassis mount resistors.
-Part no. TGHLVR100JE) connected in series and/or parallel combination.drives the 25 W, 100 W, 200 W, and 300 W loads.
+The calibration unit consists of four high wattage resistors (we use Ohmite chassis mount resistors.
+Part no. TGHLVR100JE) connected in several series and/or parallel combinations through a set of relays.
+A microcontroller drives the relays to provide 25 W, 100 W, 200 W, and 300 W loads.

 Figure 4(b) shows a zoomed in view at the calibration unit.
-It should be noted that n previous work, Patel et al. [11] also used a calibrator to model step power changes.
-However, they made an assumption of the calibrator pulling a load up to ~20 kW depending on the appliances present in a home, which is impractical to build in practice because of the heat dissipation.
-In contrast, our calibrator only pulls up to 300 Ws
+It should be noted that in previous work, Patel et al. [11] also used a calibrator to model step power changes.
+However, they made an assumption of the calibrator pulling a load up to ~20 kW depending on the appliances present in a home, which is impractical to build in practice because of the large and unsafe heat dissipation requirements.
+In contrast, our calibrator only pulls up to 300W and leverages the actual electrical activities in the home to calibrate the entire range.